Higher-order topological phases protected by noninvertible and subsystem symmetries: Introduction

 A simplest example of higher-order SPT was constructed by~\cite{You:2018srv}, where the $2+1$D cluster state with $\mathbb{Z}_2\times\mathbb{Z}_2$ 0-form symmetry is considered.
 When placed on a rectangular region with open boundary conditions, there are gapless corner modes protected by the crystalline symmetries such as $C_4$ rotation (rotation by $\pi/2$ around the $z$ axis) or reflection (around the $x$ or $y$ axis).
 Since the gapless modes are on the corner (codimension $2$ boundary), this is a second-order SPT.
 In $d+1$ dimensions, one could expect to obtain similar phases with gapless modes on codimension $k$ surfaces ($k^{th}$ order SPTs).
 With this terminology, first-order SPTs are the ordinary SPTs that were considered in~\cite{Chen:2011pg,guwen2009tensor,pollmann2010entanglement,haldane1983nonlinear,chen2012symmetry,gu2014symmetry,kapustin2014symmetry}.

-Parallel to these developments, non-invertible symmetries have become a vibrant area of research, bridging high-energy physics, condensed matter physics, and mathematics.
+Parallel to these developments, noninvertible symmetries have become a vibrant area of research, bridging high-energy physics, condensed matter physics, and mathematics.
 These symmetries, which include operations like the Kramers-Wannier (KW) duality, generalize the concept of symmetry beyond group-theoretic frameworks.
-Gapped phases of matter with these symmetries have been explored in~\cite{Thorngren:2019iar,Cordova:2023bja,Inamura:2021wuo, Bhardwaj:2023idu, bhardwaj2024hasse, Inamura:2021szw, Cao:2024qjj, Li:2023ani, Chatterjee:2024ych, Seiberg:2024gek, Seifnashri:2025fgd, Seifnashri:2025fgd}.
-Recent work has extended the notion of SPT phases to systems with non-invertible symmetries on lattice models, revealing new classes of topological phases~\cite{fechisin2023non,Seifnashri:2024dsd,li2024non,inamura20241+,meng2024non,Choi:2024rjm, Jia:2024bng, pace2025spt, li2024domain, li2024noninvertible, jia2024weak, jia2024quantum, cao2025duality, Lu:2025rwd, Aksoy:2025rmg}.
+Gapped phases of matter with these symmetries have been explored in~\cite{Thorngren:2019iar,Cordova:2023bja,Inamura:2021wuo, Bhardwaj:2023idu, bhardwaj2024hasse, Inamura:2021szw, Cao:2024qjj, Li:2023ani, Chatterjee:2024ych, Seiberg:2024gek, Seifnashri:2025fgd, Seifnashri:2025fgd,Seo:2024its}.
+Recent work has extended the notion of SPT phases to systems with noninvertible symmetries on lattice models, revealing new classes of topological phases~\cite{fechisin2023non,Seifnashri:2024dsd,li2024non,inamura20241+,meng2024non,Choi:2024rjm, Jia:2024bng, pace2025spt, li2024domain, li2024noninvertible, jia2024weak, jia2024quantum, cao2025duality, Lu:2025rwd, Aksoy:2025rmg}.
 For example, \cite{Seifnashri:2024dsd} investigated the lattice realization of the Rep($D_8$) SPT phases in $1+1$ dimensions, where the symmetry category includes $\mathbb{Z}_2\times\mathbb{Z}_2$ symmetry and the KW duality, denoted by $\mathrm{\mathbf{D}}$.
-The $\mathbb{Z}_2\times\mathbb{Z}_2$ cluster state, invariant under $\mathrm{\mathbf{D}}$, was shown to split into distinct non-invertible SPT phases, highlighting the rich structure of symmetry-protected topology in the presence of non-invertible symmetries.
-This framework has since been generalized to Rep($G$) for class 2-nilpotent groups $G$~\cite{li2024non} and to systems with fusion category symmetries~\cite{inamura20241+,meng2024non}, opening new avenues for exploring topological phases.
+The $\mathbb{Z}_2\times\mathbb{Z}_2$ cluster state, invariant under $\mathrm{\mathbf{D}}$, was shown to split into distinct noninvertible SPT phases, highlighting the rich structure of symmetry-protected topology in the presence of noninvertible symmetries.
+This framework has since been generalized to Rep($G$) for class 2-nilpotent groups $G$~\cite{li2024non}, to systems with spatially modulated symmetries \cite{Kim:2025ttl} and to systems with fusion category symmetries~\cite{inamura20241+,meng2024non}, opening new avenues for exploring topological phases.